Design a living room in modern style with AI

 • Picking 4+ accent colors so the restraint disappears.

 Primary functions.
 Hosting guests, relaxing, watching TV or reading, and often serving as the first room visitors see.
-Must feel inviting within two seconds of entering.
+The layout should support the room's real circulation and everyday use.

 Modern vs. Scandinavian

-See Scandinavian Living Room →
+See Scandinavian for a living room →

 Modern vs. Farmhouse

-See Farmhouse Living Room →
+See Farmhouse for a living room →

 What is a modern living room?